 Who should be evaluated for ADHD or related disorders?
 Children who exhibit any of the following behavioral characteristics:

 - Difficulties with attention span or excessive level of activity at home and in school

 - Behavioral difficulties

-The first step for children seeking care and assistance through the center is a full evaluation by a physician – either a pediatric neurologist or psychiatrist specializing in ADHD.
+The first step for parents seeking care and assistance for their children is a full evaluation by a physician – either a pediatric neurologist or psychiatrist specializing in ADHD.
 The physician will obtain a detailed medical history and perform a thorough physical and neurological examination.

-A consultation with a psychologist specializing in ADHD will usually be recommended.
+A consultation with a psychologist specializing in ADHD is usually recommended.
 This may include an IQ test and evaluation for symptoms of ADHD and other conditions that can be associated or mistaken for ADHD.